Mediterranean horseshoe bat: Physical characteristics

-Habitat

-R. euryale tends to live in warm, wooded areas in foothills and mountains, preferring limestone areas with numerous caves and nearby water.
-Summer roosts and nurseries are in caves, although sometimes in warm attics in the north.
-Roosts are frequently shared with other horseshoe bat species, although without any kind of intermingling.

 Biology and behaviour

 There is little known information about the Mediterranean horseshoe bat's reproductive cycle.
 Nurseries normally hold between 50 and 400 females, with males sometimes present.
 The colonies in the summer and winter are very large and they are surrounded by small satellite colonies.
 The main colonies are in caves and can include over 5,000 animals, the satellite colonies include dozens to hundreds of animals.
 In the summer, colonies are mixed with other species.
 In Bulgaria the Mediterranean Horseshoe bat is living with the Blasius's horseshoe bat and the Mehely's horseshoe bat.
 The species is very sensitive to disturbance.
 The birth occurs from mid-June or July.
 At the age of four weeks, the young become independent.
 Females give their first birth at the age of 2–3 years.
 Mating takes place in the Autumn in caves, but may continue in the winter roosts.

-Mediterranean horseshoe bats leave their roosts in late dusk, hunting low over the ground on warm hillsides but also in relatively dense tree cover, preying on moths and other small insects.
+Conservation

+As of 2016, the Mediterranean Horseshoe bat is listed as Near Threatened on the IUCN Red List with reports of general population decline in the last 27 years.
+The general population decline is attributed to the increase in agriculture and urbanization causing the loss of vegetation R. euryale uses to forage for insects.
+R. euryale mainly roost in caves and underground shelters, making them prone to disturbances from caving or cave tourism.
+Protecting their roosting sites is considered an important long term conservation strategy.